huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

     type, valid values are __IPv4__ or __IPv6__.
     Changing this creates a new security group rule.

+* `description` - (Optional, String, ForceNew) Specifies the supplementary information about the networking security group rule.
+    This parameter can contain a maximum of 255 characters and cannot contain angle brackets (< or >).
+    Changing this creates a new security group rule.

 * `protocol` - (Optional, String, ForceNew) Specifies the layer 4 protocol type, valid values are following.
 This is required if you want to specify a port range.